Best Methods for Sawdust Collection in a Workshop

 A Smaller 1-1/4 Inch Hose Is Great for Flexibility

-Buy Bench-Top Tools With Dust Ports Whenever Possible
+Buy Bench-Top Tools With Sawdust Collection Ports Whenever Possible

 These days, most bench-top saws and planers have dust ports, and they make a huge difference in controlling dust, even with a shop vacuum.
 You won’t get it all, but even an 80 percent reduction will help a lot.